-Owning a home is a key part of the American dream.
-Unfortunately, if you have a disability, you may find it harder to afford to buy and retrofit a home to accommodate your needs.
-That’s because if you are unable to work or if you face significant medical expenses, you might not be able to qualify for a traditional mortgage or provide a 20% down payment.
+Buying a house is a key part of the American dream.
+But if you have a disability, you may find it harder to afford to buy and retrofit a home to accommodate your needs.
+If you can’t work or you face significant medical expenses, you might not be able to qualify for a traditional mortgage or provide a 20% down payment.

 Home ownership for people with disabilities is often important because many rentals lack accessible options.
 Buying a home may be the best option if you need unique physical accommodations to your living spaces.

-Luckily, there are some programs that can help you both purchase a home and retrofit it to accommodate your disability, and greatly improve your quality of life.
+Several programs can help you purchase a home and retrofit it to accommodate your disability, improving your quality of life.

 - Home Ownership Pros and Cons